Overview of Feline Skin Cancer

 Treatment of Skin Cancer in Cats

 Treatment for skin cancer depends on the type of tumor that is present and how advanced the disease is at the time of diagnosis.

-Examine your cat's skin on a regular basis.
-If you note a new lump, a sore that does not heal or other changes in the skin, seek veterinary attention.
+Examine your cat’s skin on a regular basis.
+If you note a new lump, a sore that does not appear to heal, or other changes in the skin seek veterinary attention as soon as possible.

 After surgery monitor the incision for redness, swelling or discharge.
 Alert your veterinarian if any of these signs are noted.

 Avoid prolonged exposure of your cat to sunlight.
 This is particularly important if your cat has light colored skin.
 If you have a white cat that likes to sit in windowsills, ask your veterinarian whether you should consider placing a sunscreen on her ear tips.